rohitcj-25003117/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 7. Once the model parameters are optimized, use the final equation to predict marks for any new input data

 ## Program:
-Program to implement the simple linear regression model for predicting the marks scored.

-Developed by: SANTHOSH V

-RegisterNumber: 212224230252
 ```python
 import pandas as pd
 import numpy as np